GILT-Forum/Globalization-Strategy-Playbook/README.md

 All the files requiring translation (including readme.md, playbook.md, license, stylesheet and graphics) can be found in the [english](https://github.com/GILT-Forum/Globalization-Strategy-Playbook/tree/main/english) folder.

-Once the translation work has been completed, please create a branch in this repository for a corresponding language folder and create a pull request.
+Once the translation work has been completed, please create a branch in this repository for a corresponding language folder, create a pull request and email the translated PDF to the [Strategic Thinking Task Force](mailto:StrategyPlaybook@gmail.com).